-The internet complaint center of the Federal Bureau of Investigation has seen a 270% increase in identified victims who have actually lost money since January 2015.
-Over the year, more and more instances have occurred in the real estate industry where buyers have wired funds, either for a purchase and sale deposit or closing funds, to a hacker and have had their hard earned money vanish into thin air.
+The internet complaint center of the Federal Bureau of Investigation has seen an almost three-fold increase in identified victims who have actually lost money since January 2015, and now that everyone is operating from the safety of their homes, most transactions are virtual.
+Over the year, more and more instances have occurred in the real estate industry where buyers have wired funds, either for a purchase and sale deposit or closing funds, especially now due to social distancing, to a hacker, and have had their hard-earned money vanish into thin air.

 Imagine this scenario, you have worked hard and saved up money to buy your dream home.
 You find the perfect home, make an offer that the seller accepts, the home inspection goes well, and you are excited to move forward.
 Then right before your purchase and sale agreement is due, you get an email from your agent…or so it seems, asking for the deposit to be wired to their brokerage or the listing brokerage.